Suspect accused of Kansas man's stabbing death - NewsBreak

 Suspect accused of Kansas man's stabbing death

 FRANKLIN COUNTY—Law enforcement authorities are investigating a fatal stabbing and have made an arrest.
 Just after 3p.m.
-June 25, police responded to...jcpost.com
+June 25, police responded to...littleapplepost.com

 FRANKLIN COUNTY—Law enforcement authorities are investigating a fatal stabbing and have made an arrest.
 Just after 3p.m.
-June 25, police responded to...jcpost.com
+June 25, police responded to...littleapplepost.com

 Comments / 0